-Sometimes it may seem that the very idea of dinner time is a battleground, but here 4 Ways to help your children be happier with their relationship with food.
+Therefore, we need to instill a healthy lifestyle with better eating behavior that will lead our children to make better food choices.
+Sometimes it may seem that the very idea of dinner time is a battleground, but here are four child psychology eating habits to help your children have happier relationships with food.

 1. Give choices, not rules

 “Eat this, don’t eat that” does not work well with kids.
 There is an inner rebel that naturally surfaces and wants the forbidden food.
 Also, some children are picky eaters.
 But if we approach them with a challenge that offers the responsibility: “Try these two smoothies and tell me what you think of each one” we’re allowing our children to think for themselves about what to eat, how to tune in to their own body, get curious about their food, and avoid getting stuck in food ruts.

 The words “try” and “choice” open up an inquisitive relationship with food, versus a good/bad relationship with food.

 Of course we want our kids to know the difference between high-quality food and highly-processed, preservative-loaded foods.
 We want our kids to know the impact of refined sugar on their bodies, just as we’d want them to know the impact of whole foods fresh from the farm, on their bodies.
 The way to do that is to take them to the farm, or the farmer’s market.
 Show them a video of how food is processed.